 The grant was awarded through a competitive application process to support profitable businesses.

-Over the years, the business has developed and outgrown their current location in downtown Foley.
+Over the years, the business has developed and outgrown its current location in downtown Foley.

-Along with re-designing and constructing the new retail location, the funds will be used to purchase new processing equipment to remodel their current location, expanding their packaging area.
+Along with redesigning and constructing the new retail location, the funds will be used to purchase new processing equipment to remodel their current location and expand their packaging area.